VirtoCommerce/vc-platform/README.md

 Our Virto Commerce 3 development efforts were focused on moving to ASP.NET Core, performance, architecture improvements, further enhancements and fixing architectural bugs.

 Virto Commerce 3 is a major release and it consists of Virto Commerce Platform and Virto Commerce Modules.
-It provides easy and clear migration from 2.x version by preserving complete backward compatibility for API and Database Schema.
-During development, the platform and 18 core modules were moved.
+It provides easy and clear way to update from 2.x version by preserving complete backward compatibility for API and Database Schema.
+During development, the platform and 18+ core modules were moved.

 ## Technology Stack Used